mistertfy64/2025-2110222-26/README.md

 Once complete, start both the frontend and backend.
 The webapp should now be usable.

 The frontend can be accessed through port 2222, while the backend can be accessed through port 22222.

+## Accompanying Documents
+Accompanying documents for this project (the report and the video presentation) will be given to the instructors of this course through myCourseVille before or at 11:59PM (UTC) on September 16, 2025.
+Documents are available for the general public upon request (contact @mistertfy64 and he probably will give it to you).